 The agent notified the insurer in August that the insured was seriously ill.
 The December premium notice was purportedly mailed out, but the widow said she never received it.
 Shortly after her husband died in January, she noticed the oversight and sent in two payments that were rejected.
 The insurance company returned the payments, saying the policy was paid in full.
 Then it returned them and said it was not honoring the death claim.
 This life insurance company claimed that it sent multiple premium notices and would have accepted the late payments if the husband had not passed away.

 Fortunately, with the help of a life insurance lawyer, the widow was paid, after a hard fight.
-In my opinion, in a case such as this, the insured should receive damages above the face value of the policy with interest, in order to provide just compensation and deter this type of conduct.
+The insured should receive damages above the face value of the policy with interest, in order to provide just compensation and deter this type of conduct.
 This is especially warranted in this case where the insurance company was on notice that the insured was seriously ill.
 It could have reached out to the family to make sure that payments were timely made and the policy remained in force.
 Of course, it did not do so.

 It is important to realize from this case that insureds frequently, when they are very ill and on their deathbeds, neglect to pay their premiums.
 An insured should investigate purchasing a policy rider that covers premiums in the event of a disability.
 It is also important to note that insurance companies regularly earn profits from this type of situation.
 It's not just a fluke that happens once in a while, but rather, life insurance companies know this is a significant source of revenue.
 Insureds will invest considerable sums in life insurance policies only to have their coverage lapse during their final days because they missed one premium payment.
 It is unfortunate that this occurs, and in my view a shameful way to consciously earn profits year after year, but it happens all the time.